Anthony Weber interview

 Anthony Weber: I don't remember who actually made the game, but discovered a possibility - Techstar - who apparently hold the trademark to an arcade game called "Rockball", circa 1982, about the right time, since I worked on Roklan's version the spring of 1983.

-Anthony Weber’s version, as shown on the Parker Brothers box (left) and the actual released version (right)
+Anthony Weber’s version, as shown on the Parker Brothers box (LEFT) and the actual released version by Joe Hellesen (RIGHT)

 Q: That must be it.
 The other game listed there, Eyes, was manufactured by Rock-Ola and the game shows the credit "Copyright 1982 Digitrex Techstar".
 Digitrex Techstar was based in Miami, Fl and founded by former Centuri VP Bill Olliges.
 The other released title of yours that I know of is Gyruss.
 Since Parker Brothers ended up releasing Gyruss for a number of different systems, I’m guessing that your version precedes theirs.
 Is this correct?
 Why weren’t either of these ever released?

 Anthony Weber: I worked on the Atari version of Gyruss just before Roklan folded.
 I was about two weeks from finishing it when I had what would best be described as a 'falling out' with Parker Brothers (they decided not to honor a verbal agreement we had).
 Although the game shots on the box were from my version, the game that Parker Brothers actually released was not.
-I never did find out who did their released version.
+I never did find out who did their released version (Ed.: Joe Hellensen did the released version link).

 Like the other games I did, it never got released into production.
 I believe that I've got a copy of the floppy somewhere buried in a box in our garage, but have so far not been able to find it.
 One of these days I'm going to go back through the entire set of boxes...
 (Ed.
 Anthony never got around to finding the game.
 I contacted him in 2011 about it and he replied, "As regards my copies, I still haven't had a chance to look for them (I'm currently in Alabama working for a company using IBM's Rhapsody for systems and software engineering projects) and get back to the house in Illinois infrequently.
 One of these days...".
 Not long after that, there was a fire at his house and presumably anything he still had was lost.)